 FACT: Direct selling companies and pyramid schemes are not the same.
 Bad actors in the marketplace sometimes masquerade as direct sellers, harming consumers and legitimate direct selling companies.
 There are a number of important differences between direct selling companies and pyramid schemes.
 First, an important difference is that direct selling companies offer protections and guarantees to those that interact with them so their sellers and customers can be confident they are safeguarded.
-Also, member companies of the Direct Selling Association (DSA) adhere to a rigorous set of standards as part of its Code of Ethics, including requirements that member companies buy back unused inventory at no less than 90% of the original purchase price.
+Also, member companies of the Direct Selling Association (DSA) adhere to a rigorous set of standards as part of its Code of Ethics, including requirements that member companies buy back unused inventory at no less than 90% of the original net cost.

 Pyramid schemes are illegal and should be prosecuted to the fullest extent of the law.
-At this time there is no set definition of a pyramid scheme in federal law.
+At this time, there is no statutory definition of a pyramid scheme in federal law.
 For this reason, the Direct Selling Association (DSA) supports H.R.
-5230, the Anti-Pyramid Promotional Scheme Act of 2016, bipartisan consumer protection legislation that would clearly define a pyramid scheme in federal statute for the first time.
+3409, the Anti-Pyramid Promotional Scheme Act of 2017, which codifies long-understood case law.

 None of the key provisions of H.R.
-5230 are new or outlandish.
-The legislation is based on the widely-accepted principle that a scheme exists when compensation is based primarily on recruitment rather than retail sales, and that personal use is a legitimate business practice in direct selling.
+3409 are overly complicated.
+The legislation simply says that a scheme exists when compensation is based primarily on recruitment rather than retail sales, and that personal use is a legitimate business practice in direct selling.
 DSA has long been working to codify consumer protection law at the state level.
-Forty-nine states have codified laws banning pyramid schemes, and numerous court decisions have used the same definition of a scheme that H.R.
-5230 seeks to enact at the federal level.
+All fifty states have codified laws banning pyramid schemes, and numerous court decisions have used the same definition of a scheme that H.R.
+3409 seeks to enact at the federal level.
 This pro-consumer measure mitigates confusion and extends protection of consumers and direct sellers at the federal level as a natural next step.